Visiting Zion in November

 Weather in November

-The weather in Zion National Park is cool during the day and chilly in the evening in November.
+Zion is a large park and while most of it a desert environment, it is at elevation and can receive mountain like winter weather.
+It hasn’t yet become a winter in Zion in November and cool fall temperatures with brisk mornings and cold nights are still the norm.
 The average temperature for Zion Canyon in November is a high of 63, and a low of 37 degrees Fahrenheit (17/3 degrees Celsius).
 In Kolob Canyons, the average temperature is a high of 58, and a low of 33 degrees Fahrenheit (14/0 degrees Celsius).
 On average, it rains 5 days during the month of November.
+Zion usually receives about 0.3 days of snow in November, which means that it doesn’t usually snow in November.
+Visitors should be advised, however, that these numbers are only averages and that the park can be much warmer or much colder than this.
 Check the weather for Zion National Park before heading out for the day.

 Join a Guided Hiking Adventure